Fancy a Pair of Eco-Friendly Sunglasses—So, What Are Your Options?

 However, bio-acetate will take 3 years to biodegrade in the natural environment.
 Though not the perfect sustainable material (wood and bamboo get a few more bonus points from the sustainability perspective), it still qualifies as one of the best eco-friendly options out there.

-It accounts for some of the most high-quality eyewear available that’s also super robust and beats wood and bamboo in terms of durability or flexibility.
+It accounts for some of the most high-quality eyewear available that’s also super robust and beats wood and bamboo in terms of durability or flexibility, which means it's also sustainable in the sense you will buy less sunglasses during a lifetime.

 Joplins bio acetate frames are hypoallergenic and made without the use of oil-based plasticisers.